"Inland Revenue Exchange System Email Virus" removal guide

-"Agenzia Entrate Email Virus", "Wacker Email Virus" and "Covid-19 Health And Safety Plan Email Virus" are couple more examples of malspam campaigns that were or still are used for the same purpose.
-As a rule, cyber criminals behind them attempt to deceive recipients into opening a malicious file or link which would cause installation of certain malware.
-Some examples of other malicious programs that cyber criminals distribute this way are Agent Tesla, MassLogger, TrickBot and LokiBot.
+"Agenzia Entrate Email Virus", "Wacker Email Virus" and "Covid-19 Health And Safety Plan Email Virus" are some other examples of malspam campaigns used for the same purpose.
+Cyber criminals behind them attempt to deceive recipients into opening a malicious file or link, which then causes installation of certain malware.
+Some examples of other malicious programs that cyber criminals distribute in this way are Agent Tesla, MassLogger, TrickBot and LokiBot.

 How did "Inland Revenue Exchange System Email Virus" infect my computer?

-Attachments and/or website links in irrelevant emails should not be trusted (opened).
-It applies mostly to emails are sent from unknown, suspicious addresses.
-It is worthwhile to mention that such emails often are disguised as official, important, legitimate.
+Do not open attachments or website links in irrelevant emails.
+This applies mostly to emails that are sent from unknown, suspicious addresses.
+Note that these emails are often disguised as official, important, and legitimate.
 Programs and files should be downloaded from official websites.
-Other sources, channels like third party downloaders (and installers), Peer-to-Peer networks like eMule, torrent clients, unofficial websites, etc., can be used as tools to deceive users into installing malicious programs.
-Installed programs must be updated and/or activated with tools and/or implemented functions that are designed by official developers.
-Quite often unofficial, third party activators, updaters are designed to cause installation of malware.
-Also, it is not legal to use unofficial activators ('cracking') tools to activate licensed programs.
-One more way protect a computer from damage caused by malware is to regularly scan it with a reputable antivirus or anti-spyware suite.
-If you've already opened "Inland Revenue Exchange System Email Virus" attachment, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.
+Other sources/channels such as third party downloaders/installers, Peer-to-Peer networks such as eMule, torrent clients, unofficial websites, etc., often deceive users into installing malicious programs.
+Installed programs must be updated and activated with tools/implemented functions that are designed by official developers.
+Unofficial, third party activators/updaters often cause installation of malware.
+Furthermore, it is illegal to use unofficial activators ('cracking') tools to activate licensed programs.
+To protect your computer from damage caused by malware, regularly scan the system with a reputable antivirus or anti-spyware suite.
+If you have already opened "Inland Revenue Exchange System Email Virus" attachment, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.

-Text presented in the "Inland Revenue Exchange System Email Virus" email letter:
+Text presented in the "Inland Revenue Exchange System Email Virus" email message: